-The Institute of Chartered Secretaries and Administrators (ICSA) is the premier global qualifying organisation for professionals aspiring to become a Chartered Secretary and or a Chartered Governance Professional and qualifies people who have roles as company secretaries, governance advisers, non-executive directors, risk managers, compliance managers and more.
+The Institute of Chartered Secretaries and Administrators (ICSA) is the premier global qualifying organisation for professionals aspiring to become a Chartered Secretary and or a Chartered Governance Professional and qualifies people who have roles as company secretaries, governance advisers, risk managers, compliance managers and more.

 We are the worldwide qualifying body for Chartered Secretaries and Chartered Governance Professionals, whose broad skill set includes law, finance, governance, strategy development, risk management and compliance.
 The Institute’s members are fundamental to the smooth running of all types of organisations, including publicly listed and private companies as well as organisations in the Not-For-Profit and public sectors.

 ICSA is the home of good governance.
 With 125 years of history, we assist in the development of skills, knowledge and experience of governance professionals through our institute’s professional certification, training programmes, quality guidance and technical expertise and know how.

 We are an international body, with over 30,000 members living and working in over 80 countries.
 We have nine divisions worldwide, supporting our membership and qualifying students through our international qualifying scheme.

 ICSA brings its influence to bear on international trade bodies, governments, regulators, NGO’s and companies to represent the views and current thinking of those involved in governance.

 Established in 1891 in the United Kingdom our knowledge and expertise is steeped in history and as such we continue to be leaders in current governance practice.